-Turke & Strauss LLP, a leading data breach law firm, is investigating PracticeMax, Inc., regarding its recent data breach.
+Turke & Strauss LLP, a leading data breach law firm, recently filed a class action lawsuit against PracticeMax, Inc. regarding its recent data breach.
 The PracticeMax data breach involved sensitive personal identifiable information and protected health information belonging to over 150,000 individuals.

 ABOUT PRACTICEMAX, INC.:

 PracticeMax is a medical practice management firm that provides billing, consulting, and registration services to hospitals, physician offices, insurance companies, and other healthcare employers.
 PracticeMax partners with over 5,200 providers in all 50 states and processes over 2,400,000 patient/provider encounters.
 PracticeMax’s headquarters is in Phoenix, Arizona, with regional offices in Illinois, Nebraska, New York, Louisiana, Texas, and Oregon.

 On May 1, 2021, PracticeMax learned it had experienced a data breach when it discovered ransomware on certain systems in its network.
 Later, PracticeMax determined that, between April 17 and May 5, 2021, the sensitive personal identifiable information and protected health information in its system may have been accessed and removed.
 In October 2021, PracticeMax began notifying individuals whose information may have been impacted.
 Additional data breach notification letters were sent in February and March 2022.
 Recently, on June 10, 2022, PracticeMax filed additional data breach notifications with various state governments signifying that more individuals likely needed notification that their personal identifiable information and protected health information may have been impacted.
 The type of information exposed in the PracticeMax breach includes:

 - Social Security number

 - Financial information